Table of Contents

 There is little or no penalty for the owners of dogs that fail to comply with the vaccination regulations or to microchip their animals.
 Most of the dogs that arrive at the shelters have no chip, and without a chip, that dog is kind of invisible.
 It will not enter the statistics of the police, there will be no cause to be filed, and no investigation.

 I have seen hundreds of galgos with the scar of having had the chip cut out.
-I have witness galgueros arriving at a shelter to abandon galgos, five, eight dogs, and none of them had microchips.
+I have witnessed galgueros arriving at a shelter to abandon galgos, five, eight dogs, and none of them had microchips.
 They are not forced by law to pay for services to the shelter when delivering the dogs, so for them, it is a pretty easy way to get rid of the ones they don’t want.
 There is no control over the population of hunting dogs whatsoever.

 Estimates say that half a million galgos are not registered in Spain.
-To that, we have to add 190.000 who are federated and microchipped.
-That is the floating population, a kind of a constant.
+To do that, we have to add 190.000 who are federated and microchipped.
+That is the floating population, a kind of constant.
 The hunting federation states that the average life expectancy of a hunting dog is four years, in the case of galgos much less.